bpftrace/website-staging/src/pages/hol/core-language.md

 ### Exercises 1.4

+Make sure you are inside the `bpftrace-hol` directory: `cd bpftrace-hol`.
 Run the `bpfhol` load generator executable and select option `1. core`:

 1. Count the syscalls made by each `<pid, tid, comm>` tuple for every thread in the main `core` process (use `pgrep -f core` to find the main process pid and predicate using that),